The Future of Medibles in Michigan

 Since the first case litigating the MMMA, resin-extracted cannabis products were not on most folks’ radar as one of these infamous “gray areas.”
 Like throwing your meds in the glove compartment or growing plants outside, medibles and oils seemed to be a natural and common sense component of the protections intended by the voters.
 Michigan’s courts, however, as attorneys know and the cannabis community has learned, rarely have interest in exploring what was intended, instead concentrating on what was written.

 In one of Michigan’s most befuddling opinions on the topic to date, the Carruthers panel used well-trodden but misplaced construction tenets to effectively recriminalize medibles.
-But while some of the many restrictions placed on the MMMA in recent years are just a maddening inconvenience, the Carruthers opinion is disturbing.
+But while some of the many restrictions placed on the MMMA are just a maddening inconvenience, the Carruthers opinion is disturbing.
 We are not fine-tuning the profit model here, or parsing the finer issues of insurance and taxation.
 People are seriously ill and dying, and oils and extracts were helping them.

 It is difficult to believe that had the July 2013 appellate panel considered the practical ramifications of its decision it would have still made criminals out of brain stem tumor patients and desperate parents of children suffering life-long debilitating illness.
 While it may be easy to look up legal